qlik-oss/core-file-connectivity-service/README.md

 npm run test:component
 ```

-### Circle CI
+### CircleCI

-Linting, building and testing is part of a job pipeline in Circle CI, and is also a prerequisite for merging a PR to master.
+Linting, building and testing is part of a job pipeline in CircleCI, and is also a prerequisite for merging a PR to master.